in the sweet spot between science and business

 #3 Make informed and inspired strategic decisions

 Data is purely factual, which means that as a manager you can rely on it 100% in your decision-making.
 Moreover, you are able to use data predictions to futureproof your strategy (for real).
 And data science also provides the necessary guidance for the creative cockpit in your organization.
 Thanks to data, you can better understand the preferences of your target group, allowing your (digital) marketers to perfectly align their campaigns.
+And having great people skills as a data scientist can help even more to bring this assignment to succes.
 You can already feel it coming: data science is everywhere.